Saints rally past Eagles 20-14, will host NFC title game

 Then, Jeffery couldn’t handle a second-down pass, and it was over.

+“That’s a great championship team,” Saints coach Sean Payton said of the Eagles.
+“We remained confident.”

-Brees had 2-yard touchdown passes to rookie Keith Kirkwood and All-Pro wideout Michael Thomas, who had 12 receptions for 171 yards.
+Brees had 2-yard touchdown passes to rookie Keith Kirkwood and All-Pro wideout Michael Thomas, who had 12 receptions for a franchise playoff-record 171 yards.

+Thomas’ touchdown capped an 18-play, 92-yard drive in which the Saints actually covered more than 100 yards because of penalties.
+It lasted 11½ minutes.

+“What you saw from him today is what I see every day in practice,” Brees said of Thomas.
+“He’s a big-time player who wants to be the guy to make plays.”

 UGLY START